Rational homotopy of complex projective varieties with normal isolated singularities: Introduction

 \section{Introduction}

 The rational homotopy type of a topological space $X$ is the commutative differential graded algebra (cdga for short) $\Aa_{pl}(X)$ in the homotopy category $\Ho(\cdga{\QQ})$ defined by inverting quasi-isomorphisms, where $\Aa_{pl}:\mathsf{Top}\to \cdga{\QQ}$ is Sullivan's functor of rational piece-wise linear forms.
 A topological space $X$ is said to be \textit{formal} if its rational algebra of piece-wise linear forms is a \textit{formal cdga}: there is a string of quasi-isomorphisms from $\Aa_{pl}(X)$ to its cohomology $H^*(\Aa_{pl}(X))\cong H^*(X;\QQ)$ considered as a cdga with trivial differential.
 In particular, if $X$ is formal then its rational homotopy type is completely determined by its cohomology ring, and higher order Massey products vanish.
-Using Hodge theory, Deligne, Griffiths, Morgan and Sullivan \cite{DGMS} proved that smooth projective varieties, or more generally compact K\"{a}hler manifolds, are formal.
-Simpson \cite{Si4} showed that every finitely presented group $G$ is the fundamental group $\pi_1(X)$ of a singular projective variety $X$.
-Later, Kapovich and Koll\'{a}r \cite{KK} showed that $X$ can be chosen to be a complex projective surface with simple normal crossing singularities only.
-This implies the existence of non-formal complex projective varieties.
-For instance, one may take $G$ to be the the fundamental group of the complement of the Borromean rings, which has non-trivial triple Massey products.
+Using Hodge theory, Deligne, Griffiths, Morgan and Sullivan \cite{DGMS} proved that smooth projective varieties or, more generally, compact K\"{a}hler manifolds, are formal.

-For a complex algebraic variety $X$ (possibly singular and/or non-compact) we have \textit{$E_1$-formality}: the complex homotopy type $\Aa_{pl}(X)\otimes\CC$ can be computed directly from the differential bigraded algebra defined by the first term $E_1^{*,*}(X)$ of the \textit{multiplicative weight spectral sequence}: a multiplicative analogue of Deligne's weight spectral sequence \cite{DeHIII}, defined via the Thom-Whitney simple introduced by Navarro-Aznar \cite{Na}.
-In particular, one can read the complex homotopy type of $X$ from the cohomological structure of the smooth projective varieties associated with a compactification and/or resolution of singularities of the variety, providing an upper bound on the homotopy theoretic complexity of the variety.
-This result was proven by Morgan \cite{Mo} for smooth quasi-projective varieties and by Cirici-Guill\'{e}n \cite{CG1} in the possibly singular case.
-If $X$ is smooth and projective, then the multiplicative weight spectral sequence $E_1^{*,*}(X)$ is just given by its cohomology ring $H^*(X;\QQ)$ with trivial differential.
-Hence in this case, one recovers the classical Formality Theorem of \cite{DGMS}.